 Happy Independence Day Equatorial Guinea!
-The country will be celebrating its 51st anniversary of Independence on October 12.
-This special day holds an important position in the history of Equatorial Guinea, as it marks the country’s freedom their former colonial masters.
+The country will be celebrating its 53rd anniversary of Independence on October 12.
+This special day holds an important position in the history of Equatorial Guinea, as it marks the country’s freedom its former colonial masters.
 This is the day when Equatorial Guinea finally gained complete independence from Spain after being one of its colonies for nearly 300 years.

-Equatorial Guinea Independence Day: How did Equatorial Guinea gain its independence?
+Equatorial Guinea Independence History: How Did Equatorial Guinea Gain Its Independence?

 The colonial history of Equatorial Guinea dates back to 1471, when Portuguese explorers on their way to India, descended on the country and discovered the island of Bioko (then known as Fernando Pó).